 At the airport:

 - You must physically distance where practical.
-Please remain 1.5m from staff, other passengers and people not in your travel group.
+Please maintain distance from staff, other passengers and people not in your travel group.

 - You must physically distance while waiting in any queues.
-Please leave approx 1.5m between yourself and the person in front of you.
 This includes at check in, security, the cafe, or lining up to board your flight.

 - Furniture has been placed to allow for physical distancing.
 Please do not move it.